vs

 English Springer Spaniel — Advantages

-- Energetic and playful, great for active families
+- Energetic and playful, ideal for active families

 Disadvantages